Experience is Just a Memory with Mark Molony

 Why Experience Can Stop You Seeing Clearly Michael Henderson

 Recently, I recorded a conversation with Michael Henderson from Cultures At Work.
 Michael is a corporate anthropologist who has spent over 30 years observing how people work together.
 His work explores: How culture forms How behaviour patterns emerge And how organisations actually function beneath the surface.
-What drew me to this conversation with Michael was […]
+What drew me to this conversation with Michael […]

 Staying With the Work (What Authority Really Requires)